-Based on the articles linked and excerpted below cachexia is both symptom of cancer and side effect of cancer therapy.
-While cachexia research is less than robust at this point in time, it is clear to me that patients should pursue a multi-pronged approach including nutrition and anti-inflammatory, non-toxic supplementation.
+Based on the articles linked and excerpted below, cachexia is both a symptom of multiple myeloma and a side effect of cancer therapy.
+While cachexia research is less than robust at this point in time, it is clear to me that patients should pursue a multi-pronged approach, including nutrition and anti-inflammatory, non-toxic supplementation.

 To Learn more about the cancer patient’s appetite/diet- click now

-I am a long-term cancer survivor and cancer coach.
+I am a long-term multiple myeloma survivor.
 Are you suffering from cachexia?
 Scroll down the page, post a question or comment and I will reply to you ASAP.

 David Emerson